robbtraister/fusion/documentation/API.md

 ## Rendering

--   `/render/(page|rendering|template)/:id[/:child-id]`
+-   `/render/(page|rendering|template)/:id[/:child-id][?outputType=:outputType]`

 Render the specified page/rendering/template/chain/feature by id as HTML.
-If generating a page/rendering/template, the result will be wrapped in the appropriate output-type and is suitable as a complete webpage.
-If generating a chain/feature, the containing page/rendering/template must be specified, and the resultant HTML will be only the chain/feature requested, with no other wrapping.
+If generating a page/rendering/template, the result will be wrapped in the appropriate output-type (either as specified, or the default) and is suitable as a complete webpage.
+If generating a chain/feature, the containing page/rendering/template must be specified, and the resultant HTML will be only the chain/feature requested, with no output-type wrapping.
+A page/rendering/template may be rendered without an output-type wrapping by specifying `outputType=false`.

 To render with global content, use a POST request where the body of the request contains a JSON object with top-level `content` property.